mrothfuss/win32-assembly/README.md

 # win32-assembly

-a collection of various assembly hacks I have written to improve old games
+a growing collection of assembly hacks I have written to improve old games

+shared for any other old game hackers/developers